-If you are self-employed or a small business owner, consider establishing a Simplified Employee Pension Plan (SEP IRA) (which is an IRA-based retirement plan) and funding a SEP IRA with employer contributions made under that plan.
+If you are self-employed or a small business owner, consider establishing an IRA-based retirement plan such as a Simplified Employee Pension Plan (SEP IRA), and fund that SEP IRA with employer contributions made under that plan.
 Note that if your business employs any employees, the SEP IRA will likely have to cover the employees as well if they qualify.
-For 2021, the maximum employer contribution to a SEP IRA (or to your own SEP IRA) is the lesser of (a) 25% of your employees’ eligible compensation (or, if you are self-employed, 20% of your net earnings from self-employment), or (b) $58,000, and the deadline to contribute is the due date of the federal income tax return for your business, which is generally April 18 2022 for self-employed individuals.3
+For 2023, the maximum employer contribution to a SEP IRA (or to your own SEP IRA) is the lesser of (a) 25% of your employees’ eligible compensation (or, if you are self-employed, 20% of your net earnings from self-employment), or (b) $66,000 for 2023, and the deadline to contribute is the due date of the federal income tax return for your business, which typically has the same due date as your individual federal income tax return.3

-You can choose to take a distribution to fund a 529 education savings plan for grandchildren or other family members.
-While your distribution will be subject to tax, once you invest the funds in a 529 plan they can potentially grow tax-free.
-Among other qualified expenses (as defined by the IRS), any withdrawal used for qualified higher education expenses will generally be tax-free, as well.
-5 Furthermore, Morgan Stanley now offers the Morgan Stanley National Advisory 529 Plan, the first 529 plan of its kind, available nationwide, exclusively to Morgan Stanley clients.
+Morgan Stanley now offers the Morgan Stanley National Advisory 529 Plan, the first 529 plan of its kind, available nationwide, exclusively to Morgan Stanley clients.
 You can select from goals-based asset allocation portfolios, guided by Morgan Stanley thought leaders, that align with your unique time frame, risk profile and goals, while gaining access to institutional caliber fund managers and pricing.